Desktop app for all the calls on your computer

 Multilingual Summary Generation

-After your meeting ends, JotMe generates clear, actionable summaries in 13+ languages.
+After your meeting ends, JotMe generates clear, actionable summaries, and its AI meeting notes translator translates summaries and transcripts in 13+ languages.
 It provides neatly formatted bullet points, key decisions, and AI-generated meeting tasks in multiple languages, including German, French, and Japanese.

 No-Bot Integration